JeffersonLab/distillation-for-all/kaon-schema.md

 # KaoN Schema

 KaoN is a simple data manipulation language.
 The internal structure is a collection of key-value dictionaries, referred as `entries`.
-The keys and values of an entry referred as attributes and values are also strings.
-The language allows to query, manipulate, and insert new entries.
-Also, it allows to execute shell commands based on entries and retrieve the output and incorporate it as entries.
+The keys of an entry, referred as properties, have a string value associated.
+The language allows to insert new entries, query, and manipulate them.
+Also, it allows to execute shell commands based on entries and process the output to generate new entries.

 The KaoN language is currently defined only on JSON.
 The KaoN interpreter expects a list of objects where each object describes an `action` on the database